lipe-dev/lipe-dev.github.io-legacy/posts/how-to-deploy-to-github-pages-with-github-actions.md

 If you just want the `.yml` config code, you can find it in the [conclusion](#conclusion).

 I have done my fair share of website deploying with good ol' FTP over the years.
 You simply copy the files to the server, and you're good to go.
-There are however, many downsides of taking that approach which I'm not gonna dive into right now, maybe another post.
+There are however, many downsides of taking that approach which I'm not gonna dive into for this post.
+Let's discuss a more modern, and actually easier to work with, approach.

 ### CI in a nutshell

-Nowadays, we do things more automatically with the use of CI (Continuous Integration).
+Nowadays we do things automatically with the use of CI (Continuous Integration).
 TLDR: You integrate the development, version control, build, testing, and deployment of your website into one beautiful continuous cycle, that usually goes:

 ```sequence
 code > commit > pull request > tests > build > merge > deploy
 ```

 The steps from tests to deploy are usually handled by some CI service.
-There are many like [Circle CI](circleci.org), [Gitlab CI](https://docs.gitlab.com/ee/ci/), and, the one we'll be using here, [Github Actions](https://github.com/features/actions), among MANY others.
-The reason I mentioned these 3 in specific is that I have used them in the past, and know that they have free plans to get you started.
+There are many like [Circle CI](https://circleci.org), [Gitlab CI](https://docs.gitlab.com/ee/ci/), and the one we'll be using here: [Github Actions](https://github.com/features/actions).
+The reason I mentioned these 3 in specific is that I have used them in the past and know that they have free plans to get you started.
 These free plans are probably more than you need for smaller/personal projects.
+There are however many other services out there that do this.

 What these services do is basically run a bunch of shell commands on some server somewhere.
 You usually have to configure what commands will be executed.
-There are exceptions, such as (Vercel)[vercel.com] which specializes in Next.js projects and does everything that needs to be done out of the box, so that may be a good solution for you.
+There are exceptions, such as [Vercel](https://vercel.com) which specializes in Next.js projects and does everything that needs to be done out of the box for that kind of project, so that may be a good solution for you.

+If that sounds interesting to you, but you're not building with Next.js, you can probably look it up and find services that do the same for whatever framework you're using.

-### Github Pages TLDR
+### Github Pages

 Github Pages is a free service from github that serves website pages straight from your repo.
-Keep in mind that you must leave the website public for this to work, so don't use it if you have sensitive code there.
+Keep in mind that you must leave the website's code public for this to work, so don't use it if you have sensitive code there.
 In my case, it was perfect, as my website can also serve as a showcase of my work/coding,

 **Important Info:** Github Pages will, by default, process your pages as if they were built with Jekyll, a blog aware static website generator.
-If you are not using that, we'll have to tell github pages to skip this step.
-If you are using jekyll however, you don't even need CI or anything.
+If you are not using Jekyll to build your website, you will have to tell github pages to skip this step.
+If you are using jekyll however, you don't even need CI or anything, github pages will build and serve it straight from the repo automatically.

 Github pages can serve pages from a variety of sources.
 You can have your pages in a `gh-pages` branch, or in a `docs` folder inside your master branch.
 Visit [The Docs](https://pages.github.com/) to find out more.
 We'll be deploying it to the `gh-pages` branch here.

 ### Github Actions

 Github actions is a free-to-start CI service from github.
 There are many pre-made actions that do specific jobs for you.
 For instance, in this guide we'll be using an action that deploys to github pages using the gh-pages lib.
+There are actions that release libs to NPM, there are ones that run build scripts for many popular frameworks and so on.

-## Let's start!
+## Let's get down to business!

 Enough with the chatter, let's get going.